 Whole Wheat Pita Bread

-At Tai Chi class this morning we did a series of movements called the "Nine Temple" exercises adopted from a Tibetan Buddhist monastery.
+At Tai Chi class this morning we did a series of movements called the “Nine Temple” exercises adopted from a Tibetan Buddhist monastery.
 The movements are easy to perform.
 They are both graceful and invigorating.
-Afterwards we did some "qui gong" breathing which is a series of slow deliberate movements matching nasal breathing with gentle stretching.
-At the end of class we stood like trees with arms outstretched as though wrapped around a huge tree trunk, in other words we became tree huggers.
+Afterward we did some “qui gong” breathing which is a series of slow deliberate movements matching nasal breathing with gentle stretching.
+At the end of class, we stood like trees with arms outstretched as though wrapped around a huge tree trunk, in other words, we became tree huggers.
 We held the pose for 8 minutes, following even inhalations and exhalations.
 When we finished I found myself grinning with an almost giddy smile.
 I was very happy.

 And what was this burst of happiness all about?
 It was the simple realization that after 44 years of living with diabetes, things were going very well.
-With the exception of occasional blood sugar excursions that come with the territory and the one complication of retinopathy that occurred in the mid seventies and never returned, diabetes has been an ally and companion.
-It's all about following the recipe.
+With the exception of occasional blood sugar excursions that come with the territory and the one complication of retinopathy that occurred in the mid-seventies and never returned, diabetes has been an ally and companion.
+It’s all about following the recipe.

 Exercise is a major ingredient in the recipe.
 Finding something that you really enjoy, look forward to each day and have a good time doing is the obvious secret to this very good addiction.
 I have run down many different trails imagining myself a marathon runner, ballerina, mountain biker, even an Irish step dancer.
 They all fizzled out, once I realized that it was like going to a job.
 Over time the activities I have stuck with are distance walking, dance and tai chi.
 Each one brings particular joy and happiness into a day.
 Another ingredient in the mix is medication or insulin.
-In the last 10-15 years science and technology have stepped up to the plate in developing more and better ways to manage diabetes.
+In the last 10-15 years, science and technology have stepped up to the plate in developing more and better ways to manage diabetes.
 I have been on an insulin pump for about 8 years.
 It was John Walsh, webmaster of this site who said something that triggered my conversion to pump therapy.
-I had been quite cocky in an attitude that nothing could be better that the 5 daily combination of shots I was on.
-He asked me a simple question that reverberated in my psyche "When are you getting out of the 18-wheeler and jumping into a Mazaratti?"
+I had been quite cocky in an attitude that nothing could be better than the 5 daily combination of shots I was on.
+He asked me a simple question that reverberated in my psyche “When are you getting out of the 18-wheeler and jumping into a Mazaratti?”
 He asked with a beckoning smile and rakish twinkle.
 Oh boy!
 It was time to make a change.
 Insulin pump therapy and all the care that goes along with it have made a healthy and positive difference in my diabetes management and wellbeing.
 Thanks, John!
-The third ingredient in the recipe of living well with diabetes is food, my favorite subject.
+The third ingredient in the recipe for living well with diabetes is food, my favorite subject.
 Having been in and around the food business for years, it is interesting and sometimes a bit daunting, to see all the changes from fad diets, carbohydrate and fat controversies, the waxing and waning of culinary stars and charlatans only to return to the good, solid basics of, from earth to table.
-At our CYBER KITCHEN table, we'll prepare some classic basics that are simple, reliable, fresh and flavorful, as all good food should be.
+At our CYBER KITCHEN table, we’ll prepare some classic basics that are simple, reliable, fresh and flavorful, as all good food should be.